Our members share their professional and personal interests as they contribute to the broader community.

 The ...
 More...

 About UMRA Cares Committee

-The Journal of Opinions, Ideas, & Essays (JOIE) is a new, open access, electronic journal sponsored by the University of Minnesota Retirees Association (UMRA), and accessed at pubs.lib.umn.edu/joie.
-JOIE is supported by the University of Minnesota Libraries Publishing system.
-Its purpose is to provide a digital venue for a wide variety of articles submitted by retired or active faculty, staff and civil service colleagues from the Twin Cities and Coordinate Campuses of the University.
-Articles may be intended for a broad, general audience or for a more specialized readership.
-Examples might be biographical, historical, or literary essays; matters of curricular interest; comments on University issues or issues in higher education; pedagogical essays; short stories or poetry; book reviews; speculative scientific hypotheses; or comments...
-More...
+The Journal of Opinions, Ideas & Essays (JOIE) is an open access, online journal sponsored by the University of Minnesota Retirees Association (UMRA).
+The journal provides a digital venue for a wide variety of articles submitted by retired or active faculty, staff and alumni from the Twin Cities and coordinate campuses of the University.
+The articles are intended for a broad, general audience.

 Professional Development Grants for Retirees